Colin Vogt - Co-Founder

 Kelly Thacher - Secretary

-I am a writer of nonfiction and magical realism, and a mentor to women writers of all ages.
-I also teach writing workshops for women independently as well as for the International Women’s Writing Guild.
-My love of wolfdogs was born in my love for Porter, who belonged to Susan Vogt.
-I can only say that I’ve never experienced a connection like that with an animal.
-I have not yet had the opportunity to have a wolfdog of my own, but it has been my great honor to serve The Red remotely as the website administrator, developing the future blog and newsletter, and now as a board member.
+My love of wolfdogs was born in my love for Porter, who belonged to the Vogts, and who I wrote a book about.
+I've never experienced a connection like that with an animal that wasn't my own.
+It has been my great honor to serve The Red remotely as the Website Administrator, and Grants Coordinator, as well as Board Secretary.
+I"m currently a freelance content writer, as well as the author of short stories and novels.
+When I'm not writing, I also love to bake and knit.
 I live in Los Angeles with my husband and two cats, and we look forward to volunteering on property whenever we visit.

 Our Staff & Caretakers